A message from the

 mobile food pantry

 Our church budgets financial support monthly for those in need in the Meadow area through the Mobile Food Pantry in association with the South Plains Food Bank.
 Volunteers from the church along with members of Meadow High School Student Council help distribute food once every other month at the Ropesville Football Field.
-Our team serves again on Wednesday, May 28th.
+Watch for the date and time when we again can be a part.

 South Plains College BSM

-Along with budgeted support of the South Plains College Baptist Student Ministry in Levelland, TX, the church also provides individually wrapped chips ad desserts each semester during one of the scheduled events at the BSM.
+Along with budgeted support of the South Plains College Baptist Student Ministry in Levelland, TX, the church also provides individually wrapped chips and desserts each semester during one of the scheduled events at the BSM.
 FBC Meadow partners with FBC Plains to serve up to 150 students each time.
-Our next opportunity to serve at the college will be sometime next fall.
-To be a part, watch the church calendar for times and specific needs.

 Grief Share

 GriefShare is a 13-week, grief recovery support group.
 Each biblically based session includes a video, workbook support, and group discussion where church members and others in our area can find help and healing for the hurt of losing a loved one.
 You can join the group at any time during the cycle.
-This year's cycle wrapped up April 22nd, 2025.
-Watch for dates and times for the next group of sessions.
+Watch for dates and times for the next group of sessions early in the new year.

 Operation Christmas Child